-SoIN is home to 6 top-notch courses, two of which are owned and designed by New Albany native and Masters champion Fuzzy Zoeller (Champions Pointe and Covered Bridge).
+SoIN is home to 6 top-notch courses, two of which are designed by New Albany native and Masters champion Fuzzy Zoeller (Champions Pointe and Covered Bridge).

 With so many pleasant surprises around every corner in southern Indiana, we’d be remiss if we didn’t at least give you an inside look at one course located only 10-minutes by car from downtown Jeffersonville.

 The weather was nice, and the wind was calm, so my colleague Clint and I planned a trip to the newly-renovated Elk Run Golf Club, an 18-hole semi-private course in Jeffersonville with an on-site restaurant (The Grill), golf store and a pool (closed for repairs, will reopen in 2020).

 On Friday morning, we called ahead to reserve a 1:20 p.m. tee-time slot to play 9-holes.